 Friends of the National Arboretum Canberra are a non-profit community organisation, comprised of dedicated volunteers interested in supporting the National Arboretum Canberra as it evolves into a unique attraction of international renown.

 Ginninderra Falls Association was formed in 2011 to lobby for public access to the Ginninderra Falls which have been closed to the public since 2004 when the then Falls Park was closed due to excessive costs of providing Public Risk Insurance.
 Subsequent to the formation of GFA, Riverview Pty initiated the West Belconnen (ACT) and Parkwood (NSW) urban development project collectively now known as “Ginninderry”.
-Given that development proposal, GFA’s focus has expanded to not just the immediate Falls area but the whole of the Ginninderry project with particular emphasis on matters concerning the proposed conservation corridor along the Murrumbidgee River and extensions of it into the proposed urban areas.
+Given that development proposal, GFA’s focus has expanded to not just the immediate Falls area but the entire Murrumbidgee Corridor region extending south from the Falls and the threat of urban development to it.

 Invasive Species Council Many of our endangered native animals are in a race for survival against invasive species as governments and conservation organisations struggle to keep them from becoming yet another statistic on the global extinction list.
 That’s why we are focusing our energies on preventing new invasive species from entering and becoming established in Australia.